Inspiration

 The History of Cannabis Tourism

 Cannabis tourism may sound like a newfound phenomenon, but it's actually been going on for years.
-Humans have been traveling to countries where cannabis grows naturally for centuries, some for research purposes, some for medicinal reasons, and some for recreational use.
+Humans have been traveling to countries where cannabis grows naturally for centuries, some went for research purposes, some went to medicate themselves, and some went solely for pleasure.

 But the most notable cannabis tourists in history have to be the people of the Hippie Trail.

-Western travelers would meet up in cities like London, Amsterdam, Paris, and Berlin and head through Turkey, Iran, Afghanistan, Pakistan, India, and Nepal to Southeast Asia.
+The trail would start in Europe and end in Southeast Asia, with Western travelers meeting up in cities like London, Amsterdam, Paris, and Berlin to travel through Turkey, Iran, Afghanistan, Pakistan, India, and Nepal, eventually ending in Southeast Asia.

-Taking the Hippie Trail wasn't about staying in five-star hotels or taking guided tours; this was DIY travel at its most raw: buses, hitchhiking, cheap hostels, and sharing meals with locals.
+Taking the Hippie Trail wasn't about staying in five-star hotels or taking guided tours.
+It was DIY travel at its most raw: buses, hitchhiking, cheap hostels, and sharing meals with locals.

 Amsterdam

-After a policy change in 1976, cannabis was decriminalized in the Netherlands and was being sold in the famous coffeeshops.
-Slowly, cannabis tourists from around the world were trickling in, marking Amsterdam as the cannabis tourism destination of the world.
+After a policy change in 1976, cannabis was decriminalized in the Netherlands and was allowed to be sold in special establishments, which we know as coffeeshops.
+After this policy change occurred, cannabis tourists from around the world started trickling in slowly, marking Amsterdam as the cannabis tourism destination of the world.

 Modern Times